klhi3/redux-store/README.md

 # Redux Store

+This e-commerce platform uses Redux to manage global state instead of the Context API and this website's state management is out of the React ecosystem.
-React’s Context API : Flux or MobX e-commerce platform code
+> React’s Context API : Flux or MobX, e-commerce platform code

 ## Features

-This e-commerce platform uses Redux to manage global state instead of the Context API and this website's state management is out of the React ecosystem.

 The app passes reducers to a Redux store, extracts state data from the store, and  dispatches actions using Redux instead of the Context API